Nahum Norbert Glatzer: Scholarship

 Glatzer’s scholarship ranged from Ancient history to modern Jewish philosophy and literature.
 He edited volumes on the German Enlightenment thinker Leopold Zunz and on the philosophers Martin Buber and Franz Rosenzweig.
 Glatzer also became known for his many anthologies of source material covering the breadth of Jewish interpretive texts, midrash and Mishnah, as well as literature.

-Glatzer’s first anthology Sendung und Shicksal [ET Mission and Fate] (edited with Ludwig Strauss) was published by Schocken Verlag in 1931.
+Glatzer’s first anthology Sendung und Schicksal [ET Mission and Fate] (edited with Ludwig Strauss) was published by Schocken Verlag in 1931.
 Schoken Press also published his dissertation, Untersuchungen zu Geschichtslehre der Tannaiten: Ein Beitrag zur Religionsgeschichte [ET Investigations into the Philosophy of History of the Tannaim: A Contribution to the History of Religion] in 1932.

-Glatzer introduced Franz Rosenzweig to an English readership through his biography, Rosenweig: His Life and Thought (1953) and edited several more volumes on the philosopher.
+Glatzer introduced Franz Rosenzweig to an English readership through his biography, Rosenzweig: His Life and Thought (1953) and edited several more volumes on the philosopher.

 Glatzer championed the writings of Franz Kafka to American audiences.
 Glatzer edited I am a Memory Come Alive: Autobiographical Writings by Franz Kafka as well as a number of other English translations of Kafka, including Parables and Paradoxes, the diaries and letters.
 In 1985, Glatzer published his final book, The Loves of Franz Kafka.

 The Memoirs of Nahum N. Glatzer was published posthumously in 1997.